Meet the Co-Founder who says DNA is the Next Silicon

-What differentiate you on the DNA synthesis market?
+What differentiates you on the DNA synthesis market?

 Today, most of the innovation in DNA synthesis focuses on the hardware side.
 DNA Script however focuses on changing the very basis of the conventional chemical technology to replace it by a biochemical synthesis using enzymes.